CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ab6b6c1e-1341-4a34-bbcd-af2970c99b10)

-* To replace the terrain with a type of indestructible node and everything that is not terrain with the barrier glass like the image below, you can replace-inverse air with your indestructible node and then replace air with `indestructible barrier glass`.
+* To replace the terrain with a type of indestructible node and everything that is not terrain with the barrier glass like the image below, you can replace-inverse air with your indestructible node and then replace air with `Indestructible Barrier Glass`.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/8880f9df-4bb6-416e-95cf-a0555b2103e6)